 PGY1 Pharmacy Residency

-As a resident, you’ll benefit from our exceptional training program that takes advantage of the wide variety of rotations and learning experiences within both acute and ambulatory care settings.
-You’ll find our residency program unique in two ways.
-First, everything you learn about pharmacy practice will be based in our patient-centered mission of providing compassionate care.
-Second, you will be part of one of the most progressive pharmacy teams in a major West Coast health system.
+As a pharmacy resident, you will benefit from our unique training program that takes advantage of the wide variety of rotations and learning experiences within both acute and ambulatory care settings, and an affiliation with Washington State University College of Pharmacy offering you academic opportunities, a teaching certificate or both.
+Everything you learn about pharmacy practice will be based on our patient-centered Mission of providing compassionate care.

-St. Peter Hospital and Centralia Hospital Pharmacy Residency Program Objectives
+St. Mary Medical Center Pharmacy Residency Program Objectives

 The pharmacy department is dedicated to providing the pharmacy resident with the skills, opportunities and knowledge to become a competent pharmacy practitioner.
 Pharmacy residents will receive guidance and mentoring to foster a professional attitude toward the profession of pharmacy.